axbkts/-DPDK-NIC-Traffic-Receiver-Packet-Inspector-ARP-Responder/README.md

    - $ cd DPDK-NIC-Traffic-Receiver-Packet-Inspector-ARP-Responder

 4. Configure the Build:
-   -  Open the Makefile and update the DPDK_DIR variable to point to your local DPDK installation:
+   -  Open the Makefile and update the DPDK_DIR variable to point to your local DPDK installation :
       DPDK_DIR ?= /path/to/your/dpdk

-   -  Ensure that the target configuration is correct by verifying the output of: cat $(DPDK_DIR)/build/.config | grep CONFIG_RTE_ARCH
+   -  Ensure that the target configuration is correct by verifying the output of : cat $(DPDK_DIR)/build/.config | grep CONFIG_RTE_ARCH